Over-the-line

 Over-the-line is a bat-and-ball sport, a game related to baseball and softball.
 Like those games, it involves a batter, pitcher, and fielders.
-Because a game requires only three people per team, it is considerably easier to get a good informal game going.
+Since a game requires only three people per team, it is considerably easier to organize an informal game.
 The equipment consists of a rope (or lines marked in the sand), an "official" softball bat & an "official" Orange rubber DeBeer softball.
 No gloves are allowed while fielding in the Men's divisions unless 60+ years of age.
 However, gloves are allowed for the women's divisions.
 Junior (typically 20 years or below) events also allow a glove on defense.
 A single golf glove may be used when batting.
 Gameplay, however, is very different.

 The name "over-the-line" is a registered trademark of the Old Mission Beach Athletic Club (OMBAC) of San Diego, California, which organizes an annual tournament that is one of the city's largest summer social events.
 It is also known as OTL (also trademarked by OMBAC).
 OMBAC allows other organizations to license the trademark for their own events for a nominal fee.

 An over-the-line court is normally made up on a beach and comprises a triangle and an open-ended rectangle marked by ropes or lines in the sand.
 The base ("The Line") of the triangle is 55 ft long, and the distance from the line to the opposite point ("Home") is also 55 ft.
 The rectangle is composed of two parallel ropes or lines that extend out indefinitely away from home starting from the two ends of The Line and at a right angle to The Line.
 The area between the parallel ropes and over The Line is fair territory.
 Everything other than the triangle and fair territory is foul territory.